A Modified Gravity Theory: Null Aether: Conclusion

 \section{Conclusion}

 In this work, we introduced the Null Aether Theory (NAT) which is a vector-tensor theory of gravity in which the vector field defining the aether is assumed to be null at each point of spacetime.
-This construction allows us to take the aether field ($v_\m$) to be proportional to a principal null direction of the Weyl tensor ($l_\m$), i.e. $v_\m=\p(x)l_\m$ with $\p(x)$ being the spin-0 part of the aether field.
-We first investigated the Newtonian limit of this theory and showed that it is exactly the same as that of general relativity; that is to say, NAT reproduces the solar system phenomenology in this approximation and this fact puts no constraints on the free parameters \{$c_1,c_2,c_3,c_4$\} of the theory.
-We then constructed exact spherically symmetric black hole solutions in $D=4$ and nonlinear wave solutions in $D\geq3$ in the theory.
+This construction allows us to take the aether field ($v_\m$) to be proportional to one null leg ($l_\m$) of the viel-bein defined at each point of spacetime, i.e. $v_\m=\p(x)l_\m$ with $\p(x)$ being the spin-0 part of the aether field.
+We first investigated the Newtonian limit of this theory and then constructed exact spherically symmetric black hole solutions in $D=4$ and nonlinear wave solutions in $D\geq3$ in the theory.
 Among the black hole solutions, we have Vaidya-type nonstationary solutions which do not need any extra matter fields for their very existence: the aether behaves in a sense as a null matter field to produce such solutions.
 Besides these, there are also (i) Schwarzschild-(A)dS type solutions with $h(r)\equiv1-Br^2-2m/r$ for $c_1=0$ that exist even when there is no explicit cosmological constant in the theory, (ii) Reissner-Nordstr\"{o}m-(A)dS type solutions with $h(r)\equiv1-\La r^2/3-B/r^2-2m/r$ for $c_1=-(c_2+c_3)$, (iii) solutions with $h(r)\equiv1-\La r^2/3-Br-2m/r$ for $c_1=-5(c_2+c_3)/8$, which were also obtained and used to explain the flatness of the galaxy rotation curves in conformal gravity, and so on.
 All these solutions have at least one event horizon and describe stationary black holes in NAT.
 We also discussed the existence of black hole solutions for arbitrary values of the parameters \{$c_1,c_2,c_3,c_4$\}.

+We studied the cosmological implications of NAT in FLRW spacetimes.
+We assumed the null aether is propagating along the $x$ direction and found mainly two different types of solutions.
+In the first type, the null aether scalar field $\phi(t)$ and radius function $R(t)$ are given as $t^\sigma$ (power law) where $\sigma$ is expressed in terms of the parameters of the theory.
+The pressure and the matter density functions blow up when $t=0$ (Big-bang singularity).
+The second type is the de Sitter universe with exponentially decaying aether filed.
+In this case the pressure and the matter density functions are constants.
+We showed that the accelerated expansion of the universe is possible in NAT if the parameters of the theory satisfy some special inequalities.